WICG/performance-memory/explainer.md

     probability that there is an unintentional memory-related coding error.
   * With high probability, memory-related coding errors should cause regression in the aggregate metric.
   * The usedJSHeapSize and totalJSHeapSize sub-metrics provides some insight into the possible source of bloat.
 * Accurate or null
   * If accurate metrics cannot be obtained, return null.
+This is better than returning inaccurate numbers.
+See [Appendix C](#appendix-c) for more details.
 * Definition consistent on all [supported platforms](#supported-platforms).

 # Proposed API

-TODO: clean up the API.
-TODO: Should we still expose jsHeapSizeLimit(?)

 ```
-// A read-only property
+// A read-only property named |memory| on the Performance object.
 window.performance.memory

+// Contains a dictionary of memory metrics.
+// All values will be |null| if there are multiple top-level frames being hosted
+// by the same process.
+Once site-isolation is enabled, this will never be the
-// Returns
+// case.
 dictionary {
+  // Private memory footprint includes all private memory being used by the
+  // process hosting the site.
   privateMemoryFootprint: 12341234,

-  jsHeapSizeLimit: 767557632,
+  // TODO[hpayer]: Write a comment.
   totalJSHeapSize: 58054528,

+  // TODO[hpayer]: Write a comment.
   usedJSHeapSize: 42930044
 }
 ```